Crypto-Gi/s3_manager/README.md

 ./run_upload.sh
 ```

-**Example:**
+**How it works:**
 - Local path: `/Users/username/Downloads/source`
 - Bucket structure: `bucket-name/source/folder1/file.txt`

-The source folder name is automatically included as the root folder in R2.
+- The source folder name is automatically included as the root folder in the bucket
+- Only new files are uploaded; existing files are skipped (incremental upload)
+- Shows pre-upload analysis with file counts and sizes

+**Example workflow:**
+1. Script scans the S3 bucket to get existing files
+2. Script scans your local directory
+3. Compares and shows what will be uploaded vs skipped
+4. Asks for confirmation
+5. Uploads only new files

 ### Delete All Objects from Bucket

-Delete all objects from your R2 bucket:
+Delete all objects from your S3-compatible bucket:

 ```bash
 python3 delete_r2_bucket.py